 Convenience products have helped us undervalue reuse in favour of disposal or recycling.
 Recycling is positive and has great benefits but uses resources including time, human capital and natural resources (e.g. fuel) to get the items to locations where they can be recycled effectively.
 Reuse is preferable!

 If you can reuse an item yourself, it can help save money, save time, and the environment.
 Reuse helps reduced CO2 emissions and the mining of new raw materials.
 Reuse can be a matter of thinking a little differently and figuring out how old milk cartons, cans, bags, bicycles, tires, packing or wood maybe reuse to match your needs.
 Reuse will truly find a new life for items around your home or workplace.

-We created some reuse tips for reuse month in October 2016.
-We have now updated the list and are reusing the tips during summer 2018 – Have a read and see what you can do!
+We created some reuse tips for reuse month in October.
+We have now updated the list for Reuse Month 2020 – Have a read and see what you can do!